devopness/devopness/docs/environments/list-environments.md

 1. Select a `Project`
 1. Find the `Environments` card
 1. Click `View` in the `Environments` card to see a list of existing `Environments`
-1. Find the `Environment` you want to inspect and click `View`
-1. The `Environment` resources list will be displayed containing all the environment's resources
+1. The `Environments` list will be displayed, containing all environments you have access to.